Scalise has more surgery as authorities track shooter’s path

-WASHINGTON (AP) — In critical condition and undergoing repeated surgery, GOP House Whip Steve Scalise faces a “much more difficult” struggle to recover from his gunshot wound than first thought, President Donald Trump said Thursday.
-The House lurched back to business in a somber mood as law enforcement tracked the path the shooter traveled to his ball field carnage.
+WASHINGTON (AP) — Still in critical condition and undergoing repeated surgery, GOP House Whip Steve Scalise “will be in the hospital for some time,” according to the facility where he is recovering from a gunshot.
+His House colleagues paid tribute to him at their annual charity baseball game, while law enforcement tracked the path the shooter traveled to his ballfield carnage.

 Investigators studying Wednesday’s attack at a suburban Virginia park said shooter James Hodgkinson had obtained his rifle and handgun from licensed firearms dealers.
 Capitol Police said they had “no evidence to suggest that the purchases were not lawful.”